Motion

 2. Select a scene.

-6. The generated asset is placed in the scene as a media element.
+7. Select Generate.
+The asset is placed in the scene as a media element.

 Editing & iterations